tony-o/perl6-xoo/README.md

 # this removes all orders for customers with id = 5
 ```

-# role Koos::Row
+# role Xoo::Row

 A role to apply to your `::Row::Customer`.
 If there is no `::Row::Customer` a generic row is created using the column and relationship data specified in the corresponding `Model` and this file is only really necessary if you want to add convenience methods.

-When a `class :: does Koos::Row`, it receives the info from the model and adds the methods for setting/getting field data.
+When a `class :: does Xoo::Row`, it receives the info from the model and adds the methods for setting/getting field data.

 With the model definition above: